zeeshanmcp12/kubernetes/notes.md

 - api server
   - this api server talks with scheduler and controller manager
 - scheduler
+  - It checks which container (in worker node) needs how much resources
+  - It makes sure
 - controller manager
+  - It checks for the container if the container is not running (or down)
 - worker nodes
   - kube-proxy
     - to manage networking inside cluster